 5. Careless Liars

 Careless liars are one of a kind.
-They lie all the time and don’t much care about morals and ethics.
+They lie all the time and don’t care much about morals and ethics.
 Most careless liars are aware of their dishonesty as they don’t put in much thought behind the lies and are generally very sloppy.

-If you know a careless liar, it may be a good idea to confront them about it.
+If you know a careless liar, it may be a good idea to confront them about their untruthfulness.
 It is most likely that they are aware of what exactly they are doing.
 But, at the same time, it does not mean that they will change themselves or even admit it.
 Be prepared to walk away from people like this, or it may cause you a lot of stress and heartbreak.

 6. Occasional Liars